rm-rf-etc/easyioc/README.md

 Optionally provide a name as the first argument.
-Every function passed to `add()` will be parsed for the names in the arguments list, and easyioc will then invoke that function during `exec()`, by providing the corresponding modules with a matching identifier.
+Every function passed to `add()` will be parsed for the names in the arguments list, and easyioc will then invoke that function during `exec()`, by providing the corresponding modules which match the identifier.

 ## Usage